NeuralTrust/docs.neuraltrust.ai/docs/sdks/python-sdk/usage/functional-evaluation-set.md

 print("All topics have been processed.")
 ```

-This script can be used to automatically generate and evaluate test sets for your conversational AI applications, helping ensure robust performance across different scenarios.
+This script can be used to automatically generate and evaluate TestSet for your conversational AI applications, helping ensure robust performance across different scenarios.